Johnny Carter (EastEnders): 2024–present

 Johnny (now played by Charlie Suff) returns to Walford in February 2024, after his grandmother Elaine Peacock (Harriet Thorpe) contacts him to help Linda who has been drinking heavily.
 He is furious when Elaine reveals that Dean is back in Walford.
 Johnny punches Dean and warns him to stay away from Linda.
-Whilst drinking, Linda later reveals to Johnny that she murdered Keanu Taylor (Danny Walters) to protect Sharon, and helped bury his body under the floor of Bridge Street café with Sharon, Kathy Cotton (Gillian Taylforth), Stacey Slater (Lacey Turner), Denise Fox (Diane Parish) and Suki Panesar (Balvinder Sopal).
+Whilst drinking, Linda later reveals to Johnny that she murdered Keanu Taylor (Danny Walters) to protect Sharon, and helped bury his body under the floor of Bridge Street café with Sharon, Kathy Cotton (Gillian Taylforth), Stacey Slater (Lacey Turner), Denise Fox (Diane Parish) and Suki Panesar (Balvinder Sopal) (see "The Six").
 Johnny agrees to help the women cover up the crime, but informs them that the meat thermometer used to kill Keanu has gone missing.
 The murder weapon is eventually recovered in April, just as Keanu's body is discovered and Sharon is arrested for the murder.
 Johnny represents Sharon in her interviews but finds himself stressed when Kathy, Stacey and Suki attempt to use the weapon as leverage against the others.
-Linda eventually decides to confess, but later reneges on this idea, with Johnny helping the Six frame Dean for the murder, resulting in him being arrested and charged for Keanu's murder.
-Johnny later brings Olly Alexander to the Queen Vic shortly before the Eurovision Song Contest 2024.
+Linda eventually decides to confess, but later reneges on this idea, with Johnny helping the women frame Dean for the murder, resulting in him being arrested and charged for Keanu's murder.
+Johnny later brings Olly Alexander to The Queen Vic shortly before the Eurovision Song Contest 2024.

 Johnny supports Linda during Keanu's funeral in June and convinces police officer and family friend Callum Highway (Tony Clay) from further investigating the crime.
-Linda becomes stressed when she is repeatedly sent messages by an anonymous source claiming to know what she did on Christmas Day (this is later revealed to be Keanu's sister Bernadette Taylor (Clair Norris), working with Dean to expose Sharon for her part in Keanu's death).
+Linda becomes stressed when she is repeatedly sent messages by an anonymous source claiming to know what she did on Christmas Day.
+This is later revealed to be Keanu's half-sister Bernadette Taylor (Clair Norris), working with Dean to expose Sharon for her part in Keanu's death.
 With Linda, whose false testimony is crucial for Dean's prosecution, refusing to attend her pre-trial interview, Johnny allows her to drink alcohol before going; she soon becomes drunk, and the prosecution barrister removes her from the case.
-Johnny eventually convinces the barrister to re-instate Linda to the case, but is horrified to discover that Linda is drinking with Bernie.
+Johnny eventually convinces the barrister to re-instate Linda to the case, but is horrified to discover that Linda is drinking with Bernadette.
 Enraged, Johnny chastises Linda for continuing to drink and wishes that she had died instead of Mick.
 Linda then attempts suicide by alcohol poisoning, which Johnny blames on Gina Knight (Francesca Henry); however, after kissing Callum, he realises the error of his ways and apologises to both Linda and Gina.